cooperwalter/php-handbook/README.md

 docker-compose up
 ```

-Place PHP and html files in the `app/public` directory.
+Place PHP and html files in the `app/public` directory, then navigate to `localhost:8089` in your browser.